gioanat/FailureAnalysisInClimateModels/README.md

    - The integer variable "Study" indicate the ensable studies to which the instance belongs.
 It assumes one of the integer number among 1,2,3.
    - The integer variable "Run" is the row index.
    - There are 18 POP2 parameters (real numbers), whose meanings and ranges are described both in our report and in the reference article.
-   - The binary variable "outcome" of interest, which is equal to 1 if the row is relating to a successful simulation, 0 if the row is associated to a failure.
+   - The binary variable "outcome" of interest is equal to 1 if the row is relating to a successful simulation, 0 if the row is associated to a failure.

 4. Missing data codes: The dataset does not contain Missing or NULL values.